MorningLightMountain713/FluxVault/examples/full_app_demo/README.md

 ## What is happening?

+- Standard Agent is started
 - Keeper checks into agent and is authenticated
+- Keeper loads vanity_finder plugin to Agent.
+This gives the Agent extra functionality
 - Agent then requests a file `runner.py`
-- Keeper then sends command to run this file
+- Keeper then sends command to run this file (this is extended functionality that the plugin provides)
 - Agent installs any necessary packages
 - Agent runs the file, which starts up processes (half of the available cpus)
 - Each process starts iterating through addresses trying to find a match for the vanity string